Chris Howland: Cinema

 From 1954, Howland acted in more than twenty films, including Witwer mit fünf Töchtern (Widower with Five Daughters) with Heinz Erhardt.
 He appeared in six European Karl May films in the 1960s, and was awarded the 2002 Scharlih for them.
 In 2007 he appeared in a parody in German of Edgar Wallace feature films.
 He played mainly in comedies which were carried out in a style quite like the British Carry On films, and admitted that he played mostly himself.

 Personal life

-Until his death, Howland lived in outside Cologne.
+Until his death, Howland lived outside Cologne.
 In 2009 he published his memoirs Yes, Sir.
 The book was well received.

+Death

 Howland died in Rösrath near Cologne on 29 November 2013, at age 85.
 Tom Buhrow called him a legend and said that Germans of the 1950s became familiar with new international hits through him, he made them laugh and dance, writing WDR history, with his personal accent, his British humour and his exquisite music selection.